huoguoml/huoguoml/README.md

-# HuoguoML
+# 🍲 HuoguoML
 HuoguoML is a platform for managing machine learning models.
-It provides a set of lightweight APIs that can be used with all existing machine learning applications.
+It provides a set of functionalities that can be used with all existing machine learning applications.
 Key features are:

 - HuoguoML Tracking: An API to log parameters, code, and results of machine learning experiments
 - HuoguoML Dashboard: A powerful dashboard for comparing and analysing logged experiments
-- HuoguoML Service: A CLI to easily launch a REST service from your logged experiments
+- HuoguoML Service: A CLI to easily launch a REST service from your logged experiments that can be updated over the air

 ## Installation